An ecommerce platform is a software application that allows online businesses to manage their website, sales and operations.

 In addition to scalability and protection of your data safely, ecommerce platforms, whether hosted on premise or in the cloud, offer a handful of operational benefits and business tools.
 These include:

 Ecommerce platforms offer businesses the ability to customize product information and how it's solicited to best fit their own online retail needs, which can be a mutual benefit for both the business and its customers.
+Here is more information about the different types of ecommerce.

 Every business has unique needs, and choosing the right solution is wholly dependent on a platform's ability to solve the day-to-day challenges inherent within your organization.